MoeAbosamak/time-tracker/README.md

 ## Build and Deploy Containers

-Run the "docker-compose up --build -d" to build and run the applications
+Run the "docker-compose up --build -d" to build and run the applications from the current folder